vardhanarya/scream-detection-lock/README.md

 # Scream Detection Lock

-A Chrome extension that **blocks social media sites** (Facebook, Instagram, Twitter) until you **scream "I'm a loser"** into your microphone.
+A Chrome extension that **blocks social media sites** (Facebook, Instagram, Twitter) until you **scream "I'm so lonely"** into your microphone.
 The louder you scream, the more time you get to browse.

 Simply, A productivity tool that blocks websites and makes you say embarrassing things to unlock them.

 ![Scream to Unlock Demo Image](./images/demo.png)

 ## What it does
 This extension blocks websites and shows a lock screen.
-To unlock it, you have to say "I'm a loser" into your microphone.
+To unlock it, you have to say "I'm so lonely" into your microphone.
 The louder you speak, the longer you get unlocked for.

 Yeah, it's weird.